newo-2001/MC-Modpack-Downloader/README.md

 3. After the instance is created, click `Edit Instance` and navigate to the `Version` tab.
 4. Press `Install Forge` (or Fabric if applicable), you probably want the recommended version.
 5. Press the `Open .minecraft` button
 6. - If you downloaded the files from CurseForge you want to create a new directory called `mods` and drag the downloaded files in here.
 Don't forget to manually download any mods that reported having no download url.
+You will also want to drag the rest of the files that came with the .zip besides `manifest.json` into this directory *next to the mods folder*.
    - If you downloaded with modpacks.ch you want to drag all the downloaded files into directory directly.

 ## Settings